alphagov/govuk-developer-docs/source/manual/logging.html.md

 river to pull logs from Redis.

 logship provides multiple shippers.
-We're using the Redis shipper and the statsd shipper (for sending NGINX status codes to Graphite).
+We're using the Redis shipper and the statsd shipper (for sending Nginx status codes to Graphite).

 ## Logstash